IowaDave/avr-dx/_posts/2024-05-02-real-time-counter.md

 3. to activate or to deactivate another peripheral directly, according to the logical level of a selected bit in the Prescaler, without interrupting or in any way involving the CPU.

 An example of the third use case, called an "event", could be to have the ADC perform a conversion every 1/4 of a second.
-The most recent conversion result would then always available be available to read.
+A program could simply read the ADC.RES register to obtain the conversion result.

 Eight of such level events, having different periodic duration, are available to other peripherals through a Event System built into the AVR64DD28.

 The hardware makes all of those signals available simultaneously.
 Program code needs only to turn the RTC on, then select which one or more of the signals to use.
-To be clear, the different signals can be put to different uses concurrently.
+To be clear, several of the different signals can be put to different uses concurrently.

 Breathtaking!
 We pause here to catch our breath.